mwojnars/hypertag/README.md

   scripts and modules are arranged into packages;
   with these mechanisms in place, building libraries of reusable components is easy and fun.
 - **Applicability** to different target languages:
-  Hypertag is *not* limited to (X)HTML; by defining new tags, it can be adapted so as to produce (potentially) any other document description language.
+  Hypertag is *not* limited to (X)HTML; through defining new tags, it can be adapted to produce (potentially) any other document description language.

 ## Quick Start